C3PablO/pablo-romero-jaren-site/_posts/es/electrolux_ds.md

 ## Design operations

 Streamlining design processes is key for reducing cost enabling space for creativity and allowing people to do the work they enjoy the most.
-In order to help in this area I've contributed with scripts, Figma plugins and GitHub actions removing manual processes and repetitive tasks from people's work.
+In order to help in this area I've contributed with scripts, Figma plugins, AI workflows or GitHub actions removing manual processes and repetitive tasks from people's work.